yarnpkg/yarn/README.md

 ### How is this different to existing alternate npm clients such as [ied](https://github.com/alexanderGugel/ied) and [pnpm](https://github.com/rstacruz/pnpm)?

-Similar in many aspects but unlike existing alternate npm clients, fbkpm is focused on security first, excellent performance is just an implementation detail.
+Similar in many aspects but unlike existing alternate npm clients, fbkpm is focused on security and determinism first, excellent performance is just an implementation detail.
 If we only cared about performance we'd help improve npm as that doesn't require a change in workflow.

 ### Why not contribute back to npm?